(Disclosure: Some of the links below may be affiliate links)

 Remember that I do not invest with Robo-Advisors and do not focus on sustainable investing.

 Sustainable investing is a strategy where you only invest in sustainable instruments for the future.
-This strategy is a way to invest only in things that will positively affect the world and its society.
+This strategy is a way to invest only in things that will positively affect the world and society.

 Here are some examples of things you can avoid when investing sustainably: